kalyan427/iOS-Interview-Questions/Interview Questions.md

 1. Delegate is a design pattern where class or struct can pass there responsibilities to another instance.
 2. This design pattern can be implemented by defining protocol and confirming to there methods and properties.
-3. Where only one object can observe events coming from another object.Delegate pattern a one-to-one relationship.
+3. Where only one object can observe events coming from another object.Delegate pattern is a one-to-one relationship.
+4. Delegate pattern is the variation of the observer pattern.
+5. Delegate allows sending message from one object to another object.

 ## What is a protocol?

 1. Protocol are declarations where a adapter should implement.
 2. A protocol has a method,properties & operators which a adapter can implement.
 3. Methods doesn't have any functionality.What ever the adapter implements can use and build functionality for that method.
 4. By default everything in swift is required methods.

-#

 ## What is the difference between Delegates and Notifications?